Rémy Pflimlin: Career

 Pflimlin started his career by as the head of advertising for Jours de France, a magazine published by the Dassault Group, from 1979 to 1985.
 He then worked for Les Dernières Nouvelles d'Alsace, a regional newspaper in Alsace.
 In 1991, he was appointed as the deputy-chairman of the Société alsacienne de publications, the publisher of L’Alsace, its competitor.
-He served as its chairman from 1993 to 1999.
-He also served as the vice president of the Syndicat de la presse quotidienne régionale from 1997 to 1999.
+He was its chairman from 1993 to 1999.
+He also was the vice president of the Syndicat de la presse quotidienne régionale from 1997 to 1999.

-Pflimlin served as the CEO of France 3 from 1999 to 2005.
+Pflimlin was the CEO of France 3 from 1999 to 2005.
 He established regional stations within France 3, including Corsica-based Via Stella.
 In 1999, he launched C'est mon choix, a talk show hosted by Évelyne Thomas.
 In 2003, he oversaw the creation of Plus belle la vie, a French television series based in Marseille.
 Additionally, he decided to show Shoah, a 613-minute film directed by Claude Lanzmann.
 Meanwhile, he hired Audrey Pulvar and Marc-Olivier Fogiel, two new television presenters.
 However, in 2002, the staff went on strike for 22 days over their salaries; it was the longest strike in the history of France 3.

 Pflimlin was appointed to the advisory board of the Agence France-Presse in 2005.
-He served as the head of Nouvelles Messageries de la Presse Parisienne, the main newspaper distributor in France later known as Presstalis, from 2006 to 2010.
+He was the head of Nouvelles Messageries de la Presse Parisienne, the main newspaper distributor in France later known as Presstalis, from 2006 to 2010.
 He was responsible for rebranding the company.

-Pflimlin served as the CEO of France Télévisions from 2010 to 2015.
+Pflimlin was the CEO of France Télévisions from 2010 to 2015.
 When he succeeded Patrick de Carolis, he was the first head of France Télévisions to be appointed by a president (Nicolas Sarkozy), leading some on the left to suggest he was compromised.
 During his tenure, he streamlined the staff, accountancy of France 2 and France 3.
 In 2012, with the help of Bruno Patino, he launched a new website, FranceTVInfo.
 However, he clashed with the new Minister of Culture, Aurélie Filippetti, over his decision to discontinue the programs Taratata and C'est pas sorcier.
 By 2014, a report authored by the Conseil supérieur de l'audiovisuel (CSA) was leaked to the press, the gist of which suggested he had failed to meet expectations.
-During his tenure, he served on the executive board of the European Broadcasting Union.
+During his tenure, he was on the executive board of the European Broadcasting Union.
 He was succeeded in August 2015 by Delphine Ernotte.

 Pflimlin was appointed as the chairman of the board of TV5Monde in January 2013.
-He served as a member of the Conseil d'État in 2015–2016.
+He was a member of the Conseil d'État in 2015–2016.